Jeff Garcia (comedian)

-Jeffrey Garcia is an American actor and stand-up comedian, who is best known for voicing Sheen Estevez in Jimmy Neutron: Boy Genius, and its two Nickelodeon spin-off television show series The Adventures of Jimmy Neutron, Boy Genius and Planet Sheen, as well as Pip the Mouse in Barnyard and its spin-off television show series Back at the Barnyard.
+Jeffrey Garcia (May 3, 1975 – December 10, 2025) was an American stand-up comedian and actor.
+In animation, he voiced Sheen Estevez in Jimmy Neutron: Boy Genius as well as its two Nickelodeon spin-off television show series—The Adventures of Jimmy Neutron, Boy Genius and Planet Sheen—along with Pip the Mouse in Barnyard and its spin-off television show series Back at the Barnyard.

+Early life

+Jeffrey Garcia was born on May 3, 1975 in La Puente, California.

 Career

-Garcia began his career as a stand-up comedian in 1991.
-He continued his stand-up comedy through the '90s at comedy clubs in Southern California before getting into acting in 1995.

-He has also performed stand-up comedy at the Laugh Factory.
+He began his stand-up comedy career in 1991, performing at various comedy clubs in Southern California for several years, he has also performed stand-up comedy at the Laugh Factory.

-Garcia is known for portraying Sheen Estevez in Jimmy Neutron: Boy Genius and its spin-off series The Adventures of Jimmy Neutron, Boy Genius and Planet Sheen on Nickelodeon.
-He also guest starred on the animated series Clone High.
+As a voice actor, he was known for portraying Sheen Estevez in Jimmy Neutron: Boy Genius and its spin-off series The Adventures of Jimmy Neutron, Boy Genius and Planet Sheen on Nickelodeon.
+He also guest-starred on the animated series Clone High.
 He was also the leader of the KMRK-FM 96.1 Wild Wake-Up crew.
-He also voices "Tyler Nelson" in The Maw franchises, "Pip" the mouse in the 2006 film Barnyard, and he continued to provide the voice of the same character for the television show Back at the Barnyard.
-He voiced "Rinaldo" the penguin in the 2006 film Happy Feet.
+He also voiced Tyler Nelson in The Maw franchise and Pip the mouse in the 2006 film Barnyard, reprising his role as Pip in the television spin-off Back at the Barnyard.
+He voiced Rinaldo the penguin in the 2006 film Happy Feet.

-He has appeared on one of the half-hour comedy special Comedy Central Presents in May 2006.
-He was a contestant in the Comedy Central series Reality Bites Back, but quit after the first day.
-He also voiced Tipa, one of the smugglers and the bat in the 2011 animated comedy film, Rio.
-In the 2nd film Rio 2, he voices a spoonbill and an auditioning Spix's Macaw named Peri.
+Garcia appeared on the half-hour comedy special Comedy Central Presents in May 2006.
+He was a contestant on the Comedy Central series Reality Bites Back, but quit after the first day.
+He also voiced Tipa, one of the smugglers and the bat, in the 2011 animated comedy film Rio.
+In the sequel Rio 2, he voiced a spoonbill and an auditioning Spix's macaw named Peri.

 Personal life

 Garcia was married to Lisa Garcia from 2002 to 2013; together they had two children: Savannah and Joseph Garcia.

-Garcia has been actively involved with Gracie's Fund, a charity set up to help a young woman brutally shot by her mother.
-He has been promoting the fund by performing comedy shows and donating a portion of the proceeds of his online DVD and CD sales.
+Garcia was involved with Gracie's Fund, a charity set up to help a young woman who was shot by her mother.
+He promoted the fund by performing comedy shows and donated a portion of the proceeds of his online DVD and CD sales.

+Illness and death

+In the months leading up to his death, Garcia's health declined, causing him to cancel several performances.
+In mid-2025, Garcia suffered a brain aneurysm, causing him to collapse and hit his head.
+A few weeks before his death, Garcia suffered a stroke; he was hospitalized for pneumonia on November 20.
+On December 8, Garcia was hospitalized again, but his lung collapsed after a day of recovery, placing him on life support.
+He died on December 10, aged 50.
+(Note: Attributed to multiple sources:)